FabianoEger/tago-documentation/dashboard.rst

 	:width: 50%
 	:align: center

-You'll notice that many widgets uses your variables name in order to identify, for example, a line of a chart or a device in a map.
+You'll notice that many widgets use your variable's name in order to identify, for example, a line of a chart or a device in a map.
 And we know that sometimes your variable name isn't appropriate to the end user.
 Because of that, every variable selected might have a **label**.
 A label is simply an alias that will be used by the widget whenever it needs to display your variable name.
 To add an alias to a variable, just click on top of it, and you'll see a little balloon with the alias field.

-Along with the alias field, you'll see that you can change the bucket and/or the device of this variable.
-Well, sometimes our needs changes or a new device is now responsible for sending an specific data.
+Along with the alias field, you'll see that you can change the bucket and the device of this variable.
+We understand that sometimes the needs of our users change or that a new device would be responsible for sending an specific data.
 Whatever the reason, you're covered.
 You can change your variable settings if you need.

 .. image:: _static/dashboard/widget_var_edit.png
 	:width: 30%